A practical guide to choosing the right probiotic category

 3. Saccharomyces boulardii

-Saccharomyces boulardii is technically not a bacterial probiotic at all.
-It is a beneficial yeast.
+Saccharomyces boulardii is a probiotic yeast.

 Why this distinction matters